louie007/loopback-paginator-mixin/README.md

 * `maxLimit` is the default maximum number of items per page for this model.
 As you can override the default limit using the [LoopBack limit filter](https://loopback.io/doc/en/lb3/Limit-filter.html) it might come in handy to set a maxLimit to prevent your API from being abused.
 The default is `100`.
 * `noMaxLimit` set to `true` will deactivate the `maxLimit`.
 Be careful!
 * `firstPage` set to `true` will paginate to page=1 (by default), set to `false` will return unpaginated results.
+* `methods` are remote methods which are planning to apply paginator hooks.
+The default method is ['find'], any other methods have to be used with a `filter.totalItemCount` number.

 ### Global Config